Information Technology Incident Response Plan

 Incident Response Plan Review

 As part of the annual Incident Response Plan test process, OIT will conduct a review of the Information Security Incident Response Plan and all related documentation to ensure the plan is up to date.
-Revisions will also be made between formal reviews when necessary changes are identified as a result of incident debrief sessions.
+Revisions will also be made between formal reviews when necessary changes are identified because of incident debrief sessions.

-OIT is responsible for addressing any deficiencies in the plan and its related processes and procedures identified as a result of this testing and review process.
+OIT is responsible for addressing any deficiencies in the plan and its related processes and procedures identified because of this testing and review process.